Listen

 Description

 Bianco was a member of an order of laymen that John Colombinus of Siena set up, following the rule of St. Augustine.
-This order ended up being suppressed by the authorities, quite possibly because they feared they could not control its fervour – a pattern that has been repeated only too often in the course of history when the Holy Spirit is poured out on a church or community, only for the authorities to go to great lengths to try first to rein it in, and then, all too often, to try to supress it altogether.
+The order ended up being suppressed by the authorities, because they feared they could not control its fervour – a pattern we have seen repeated only too often in the course of history: when the Holy Spirit is poured out on a church or community, for the authorities go to great lengths first to rein it in, and then to suppress it altogether.